venkatavamsidama/Intelligent-QA-for-NCERT-Chemistry/README.md

-# Intelligent QA for NCERT Chemistry
+# AskDocAI
-This project leverages cutting-edge natural language processing (NLP) techniques to create an intelligent question-answering system for NCERT Chemistry.
+This project leverages cutting-edge natural language processing (NLP) techniques to create an intelligent question-answering system for any doc.
 The system is designed to understand complex questions and generate precise answers using a combination of advanced technologies.

 ## Technologies Used: